Things to do as soon as you arrive

 When to arrive on Campus

 If you are serving as a GTA, please plan to be on campus by Monday morning of the week before classes begin; introductory meetings for different classes are scheduled throughout that whole week.
 If you are not serving as a GTA, then you and your advisor can decide on your arrival date.

 Because tuition is considerably less for Colorado residents than for out-of-state students, only “in-state” (i.e. Colorado resident) tuition will be paid after the first year.
 Therefore, you should immediately take steps to establish residency upon arrival in Colorado.
 Information on establishing residency can be found here: CSU | Residency Classification in Colorado.
 Please note that this applies only to domestic students; international students should communicate directly with their advisors about tuition payment.

 When you first begin employment, you will need to complete the payroll forms.
 If you haven’t done so already, please contact Maylou Flores in the Biology accounting office immediately to complete your hiring paperwork.

 Every semester that you are working as a TA, you will need to sign a certification form.
 Plan to stop by the Accounting Office during the first two weeks of the semester to be sure your certification form is signed.

-Maylou is your contact person for all HR questions in our department.
+Maylou will be your contact person for graduate work related HR questions in the department.

 Registering For Classes